thejaminator/svector/docs/usage.md

 # Usage

-To use slist in a project
+To use svector in a project

 ```
-import slist
+import svector
 ```